-The Taste of Research Summer Scholarships created by the Faculty of Engineering give 3rd year students the chance to undertake a 12 week project with existing research group within Faculty of Engineering, and receive a tax exempt allowance of about $500 per week.
+The program gives second and third year students the chance to do a 45 days project with an existing research team within the Faculty and receive a tax exempt allowance of about $5000 in total period of 45 days projects.
 It is also a possibility for students to continue the TOR project for thesis A.

-- UNSW Engineering students may use their TOR Summer Scholarship to contribute towards their industrial training (up to 6 weeks)
+UNSW Engineering students may use their Taste of Research Scholarship to contribute towards their industrial training (up to 6 weeks)